-The enrollment of a student at CASS Europe will be terminated under any one of the following conditions:
+The enrollment of a student in the programme will be terminated under any one of the following conditions:

-- If s/he has a cumulative GPA below 2.75 at the end of the first semester of study. - If s/he fails to establish and maintain a cumulative GPA of 3.0 or above after more than one semester of study. - If s/he has failed a preliminary or final exam for a second time.
+- If he/she has a cumulative GPA below 2.75 at the end of the first semester of study. - If he/she fails to establish and maintain a cumulative GPA of 3.0 or above after more than one semester of study. - If he/she has failed a preliminary or final exam for a second time.